juju/docs/src/en/about-juju.md

 What are the best workloads to try with Juju?

 Juju excels with scale-out workloads like big data, PAAS, cloud infrastructure such as OpenStack, or container management systems.
 Pick your favourite cloud and launch a juju server, deploy the Juju GUI there and then drop one of the bundles from the charm store into the blank canvas.

-<style>.tableicon{width:100px;height:100px;float:right;}</style>
+<style>.tableicon{width:100px;height:100px;float:right;margin: 5px 5px 40px 20px;}</style>
 <table>
   <tr>
     <td width=400>
      <img src="./media/hadoop-icon-160.png" alt="icon" class="tableicon">
      <strong>Hadoop &reg;</strong><br>
-     Try one of the simple HDFS bundles or deploy a more complex sentiment-analysis application to look at twitter streams for brands you are interested in.
+     Try one of the simple HDFS bundles or deploy a more complex sentiment-analysis application to scan twitter streams for brands you are interested in.
     </td>
     <td width=400>
      <img src="./media/cfoundry-icon-160.png" alt="icon" class="tableicon" >